johnsonyuw/sudoku-rho/features-todo.md

 # Features to be added in future to this application

+- Redesign sudoku board
+- Use workbox for PWA
 - AI solving single cell if possible
 - Hints
 - Pencil marking